openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 +   captured_data = blob->data;
 +   captured_size = blob->size;

+    // Blobs to be rendered are limited to 4K.
 -   if (blob->size > 4096) //TOCTOU: First fetch
 +   if (captured_size > 4096)
         return -1;